Liam Foudy: London Knights

-Professional career
+Professional

 Columbus Blue Jackets

 After two seasons with the Knights, Foudy was drafted 18th overall by the Columbus Blue Jackets in the 2018 NHL Entry Draft.

-On July 30, 2018, Foudy was signed to a three-year, entry-level contract with the Columbus Blue Jackets.
+On July 30, 2018, Foudy was signed to a three-year, entry-level contract with the Blue Jackets.

-Following the completion of his season with the London Knights of the Ontario Hockey League, the Blue Jackets assigned Foudy to their American Hockey League affiliate, the Cleveland Monsters, for the 2019 Calder Cup playoffs.
-On April 19, 2019, Foudy appeared in his first career professional hockey game, as he was held to no points in a 5–3 win over the Syracuse Crunch.
+Following the completion of his season with the London Knights of the Ontario Hockey League (OHL), the Blue Jackets assigned Foudy to their American Hockey League (AHL) affiliate, the Cleveland Monsters, for the 2019 Calder Cup playoffs.
+On April 19, 2019, Foudy appeared in his first career professional game, as he was held to no points in a 5–3 win over the Syracuse Crunch.
 On April 25, Foudy scored his first career professional goal, against Edward Pasquale of the Syracuse Crunch.
 Foudy scored a second goal in the game, as he helped the Monsters defeat the Crunch 3–0.
 In eight playoff games with Cleveland, Foudy scored two goals.

-Foudy played in his NHL debut against the Tampa Bay Lightning on February 10, 2020, as he recalled by the Blue Jackets on an emergency basis.
+Foudy played in his NHL debut against the Tampa Bay Lightning on February 10, 2020, as he was recalled by the Blue Jackets on an emergency basis.
 He was held off the score sheet in his first game.
 In his second game, Foudy earned an assist on a goal scored by Boone Jenner in a 4–3 loss to the Buffalo Sabres on February 13.

 Foudy scored his first career NHL goal in Game 5 of the Qualifying Round of the 2020 Stanley Cup playoffs in a 3–0 victory against the Toronto Maple Leafs.

+Nashville Predators

+On October 21, 2023, Foudy was claimed off waivers by the Nashville Predators.
+He made his Predators debut in a 3-2 overtime victory against the Toronto Maple Leafs on October 28.
+On December 7, after 12 appearances with the Predators, he was placed on waivers.
+The following day he cleared and was assigned to the Milwaukee Admirals of the American Hockey League (AHL).
+He featured with the Admirals for the remainder of the season, posting 10 goals and 16 points through 28 games.

+New York Islanders

+As a free agent from the Predators, Foudy was signed to a one-year, two-way contract with the New York Islanders on July 10, 2024.